StefanoFrontini/bsp/README.md

 ### Mailchimp API
 When a new participant sign up to an event, the email is also added to Mailchimp.
 I created a serverless function which let you interact with the MailChimp API.
 ### Review system and Telegram API
 The member can visit a profile page of another member and give him a review.
-As soon as the database is update Strapi send a notification to the Telegram Channel of the Community by making a post request to "https://api.telegram.org/bot".
+As soon as the database is updated Strapi send a notification to the Telegram Channel of the Community by making a post request to "https://api.telegram.org/bot".
 To achieve that I took advantage of the lifecycles of Strapi which let you run some code after a new entry is updated (see: api/testimonial/models/testimonials.js)

 ### User authentication
 To implement the user authentication I used Vuex, a State Management Pattern.
 When you have multiple components that share a common state, passing props can be tedious for deeply nested components.
 Vuex let you extract the shared state out of the components and manage it in a central store.
 I used Vuex also for managing feedback messages from the API to the user and the review system.